Mind Matters Natural and Artificial Intelligence News and Analysis

 Writer and Editor, Center for Science & Culture

-Peter Biles is the author of several works of fiction, most recently the novel Through the Eye of Old Man Kyle.
+Peter Biles is a novelist, short story writer, poet, and essayist from Oklahoma.
+He is the author of three books, most recently the novel Through the Eye of Old Man Kyle.
 His essays, stories, blogs, and op-eds have been published in places like The American Spectator, Plough, and RealClearEducation, among many others.
-He is an adjunct professor at Oklahoma Baptist University and is a writer and editor for Mind Matters.
+He is a writer and editor for Mind Matters and is an Assistant Professor of Composition at East Central University and Seminole State College.

 Taylor Swift and the Looming Threat of Deepfakes